oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Oracle Database versions prior to 21c can have a single DRCP connection pool.
 From Oracle Database 21c, each pluggable database can optionally have its own pool, or can use the container level pool.
 From Oracle Database 23ai, you can create multiple pools at the pluggable, or container, database level.
+This multi-pool feature is useful where different applications connect to the same database, but there is a concern that one application's use of the pool may impact other applications.
+If this is not the case, a single pool may allow best resource sharing on the database host.

 Note that DRCP is already enabled in Oracle Autonomous Database and pool management is different to the steps below.